home-assistant/home-assistant.io/source/_integrations/counter.markdown

 ### Restore State

-This integration will automatically restore the state it had prior to Home Assistant stopping as long as you your entity has `restore` set to `true` which is the default.
+This integration will automatically restore the state it had prior to Home Assistant stopping as long as your entity has `restore` set to `true`, which is the default.
 To disable this feature, set `restore` to `false`.

 If `restore` is set to `false`, the `initial` value will only be used when no previous state is found or when the counter is reset.